-After receiving a four-minute in-depth look at the Samsung Galaxy Fold from the tech-monolith itself, we are now pleased to give you a closer look at the highly-anticipated device just ahead of its launch date.
+After receiving a four-minute in-depth look at the Samsung Galaxy Fold from the tech-giant itself, we are now pleased to give you a closer look at the highly-anticipated device just ahead of its launch date.

 Measuring in at 62.9 x 160.9 x 17mm, the large 7.3-inch QHD+ Dynamic AMOLED display folds eloquently in half, like a laptop, with a study folding mechanism that runs down the middle allowing users to easily carry the device in their pocket.
 A 20-part, dual axis hinge prevents the phone from bending in the wrong direction past 180 degrees and will be able to withstand over 200,000 folds and unfolds.
 Going through over 1,000 different prototypes, this final design took 10-years in the making.